-At Sonn Law Group, our investment fraud lawyers are committed to protecting the rights and interests of investors nationwide.
-We have extensive experience handling hedge fund fraud claims.
+At Sonn Law Group, our investment fraud lawyers commit themselves to protecting the rights and interests of investors nationwide.
+We have extensive experience handling hedge fund fraud cases.

 What is a Hedge Fund?

 The limited partners put in the money, and the general partner skillfully manages that money in a way that is consistent with the fund’s overall objectives.
-At least, that is what is supposed to happen.
+At least, that is what should happen.
 In reality, hedge fund managers do not always deliver on their promises.